TempusOwl/dok-test/content/en/docs/chainstate.md

 These commands compare the balance of an address against a particular token or block.

-_Each data structure is created by one or more tools which are detailed below_

 ## State

 The following commands produce and manage states: